-The teacher population of 53 teachers has grown by 6% over five school years.
+The teacher population of 53 teachers has stayed relatively flat over five school years.

-West Nassau County High School is ranked within the top 50% of all 3,633 schools in Florida (based off of combined math and reading proficiency testing data) for the 2017-18 school year.
+West Nassau County High School is ranked within the top 50% of all 3,628 schools in Florida (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

 The diversity score of West Nassau County High School is 0.21, which is less than the diversity score at state average of 0.70.
 The school's diversity has stayed relatively flat over five school years.

 Definition of Terms 2017-2018 School Year Data

 Overall Testing Rank

 Eligible for Free Lunch